myfirebase/docs/docs/routing.md

 By default, Myfirebase has some default routes already defined in `routes.js` file.

-- Landing component: which is the parent of all other components.
+- Layout.vue: which is the default layout of our application.

-- Welcome component: which is a default landing component.
+- Welcome.vue: which is a default welcoming component.

-- Login component: which is responsible for authenticating users (register/login/logout) using firebase authentication.
+- Login.vue: which is responsible for authenticating users (register/login/logout) using firebase authentication.

-- UpdateProfile: which is responsible for updating user profile (email/password) and user avatar using firebase cloud storage.
+- UpdateProfile.vue: which is responsible for updating user profile (email/password) and user avatar using firebase cloud storage.

-- App component: which is a default app example to create/read data to the firebase database.
+- App.vue: which is the default component to start playing with the firebase database.

+- Firestore.vue: which is the default component to start playing with the cloud firestore.

 ```javascript